 “What I really love is how many of the non-technical skills I had developed through my experience as a high performing athlete have been the building blocks for my career in aviation.
 What is even better is being able to combine these old skills with many new skills to create an individual who is motivated, enthusiastic and always keen to improve.”

-A mere two and a half years ago, if you’d have told me by the end of 2017 I’d be training to fly an airbus for a leading airline in Europe, I would have probably laughed and not believed you.
+In the recent past, if you’d have told me by the end of 2017 I’d be training to fly an airbus for a leading airline in Europe, I would have probably laughed and not believed you.
 In March 2015, you’d have found me somewhere on the slopes of the Austrian Alps racing my way round plastic poles drilled into the snow, either for a competition or just a training session.
 Back then, my life was very much focused on one day making it to the World Cup circuit and the Olympic Games.
 All pilots have their stories of how they ended up at the commands of a multi-million pound modern airliner, but I can probably take a guess that none you have come across one quite as quirky as mine!

 For most pilots, they follow in the footsteps of a family member, or make their passion developed from their experiences as Air Cadets into a career.
 Some perhaps have an interest in aeronautical engineering and end up becoming pilots because of their love for the metal structures that have been evolved for life in the air.
 I have no connection to aviation at all, asides from having spent many hours travelling around the world to find the snow!
 Towards the end of my teenage years, careers I was considering long term included becoming a volcanologist, a physiotherapist and a sport scientist.